threekeytherapy/threekeytherapy.com/_projects/about.md

 date: 2023-11-04 00:00:00
 ---

-My name is Claus, and I am a certified Manuvision therapist with a specialisation in shock and trauma.
+My name is Claus, and I am a certified Manuvision therapist.

 I have been working as a therapist since 2022, receiving Manuvision trainings and treatments since 2016, and dabbling with the existential arts since 2006.